Montolieu, France: The Charming Book Village Near Carcassonne

 Bring a notebook.
 Or a proper book.
 Sit at a café and write something just for yourself.
 Walk the same path twice because it felt good the first time.
 It’s easy to default to scrolling when things get quiet, but in Montolieu, quiet is the point.

 This isn’t about “detoxing” in the dramatic sense.
-It’s just about being somewhere that doesn’t demand your attention through a screen.
+It’s just about being somewhere that doesn’t require you to use a screen.
 And honestly, you might not even miss it.

 Download offline maps before you arrive, and keep a few euros in your pocket, as some of the best spots don’t take cards, and you won’t want to waste time looking for a signal.